Welcome to the wonderful world of planners. Where there are so many sizes and formats that it is enough to drive a person mad!

 Basically, the short and skinny of it is, the only major difference is how the paper joins to the actual planner.
 Read on to see what intrigues you the most.

 Ring-bound inserts: Inserts for ringed planners are hole punched to fit into a binder that has a ring mechanism.
 How many rings the binder has depends on the brand.
 They come in 3, 6, 7 and some planners, even more.
 The most common ring configuration is the 6 ring.
 How close the rings are is usually relative to their size.
 Example: due to the small size of Pocket inserts, there is no gap between the rings.
-This gap between the rings becomes wider the bigger the insert is for the most commonly sized planners.
+This gap between the rings becomes wider the taller the insert is for the most commonly sized planners.
 This is why one insert size cannot be interchanged with different size binders.

 Rings are great for people who need to be able to swap inserts in and out, move around sections.
 Ring inserts come punched and ready to install in your planner.
 Pop open the rings, place inserts, snap closed.
 It’s as simple as that!
 Ring binders are great for people who like to decorate too.
 There are also lots of accessories that can be purchased, such as pouches, dividers, dashboards, cardholders and more.